Chapter 11 Bankruptcy Lawyer

 The debtor may be able to modify their residential mortgage.
 The reorganization plan can modify the rights of a creditor secured by a security interest in the debtor’s principal residence if the loan secured by the residence was used in connection with the debtor’s business but not used to acquire the residence.

 Shorter filing timetable.
-The Bankruptcy Court is to hold a status conference within 60 days of the petition date and the debtor is to file a reorganization plan within 90 days of the petition date under the new law.
-Previously, a small business debtor had up to 300 days to file a plan.
+The Bankruptcy Court is to hold a status conference within 60 days of the petition date and the debtor is to file a reorganization plan within 90 days of the petition date, under the new law.
+Previously, a small-business debtor had up to 300 days to file a plan.
 The new rules require the debtor to appear at only one Bankruptcy Court status conference.
 However, the reorganization plan itself may still stretch payments over three to five years.

 Administrative charges rolled into repayment plan.
 Administrative expense claims – such as the costs of post-petition goods and services – can be paid over the term of the reorganization plan instead of on the effective date of the plan.